Sex, Demons and Death: Production

 The film was produced by B.R.C.
 International Film.

 Reception

-The film bombed at the domestic box office, grossing 11.6 millions lire.
+The film was considered a box-office bomb domestically, grossing 11.6 millions lire.
 A contemporary Corriere della Sera review described it as 'a macabre little film that combines exorcist-style thrills with men's magazine situations' which 'unfolds in a certain atmosphere of mystery, but soon turns out to be nothing more than a fleeting soap bubble'.
 Italian film historian Roberto Curti also panned the film, calling it 'dreadful'.